EGI-Federation/documentation/content/en/users/compute/cloud-compute/automate/_index.md

 type: docs
 weight: 60
 description: >
-  Use Infrastrucure-as-Code in the EGI Cloud
+  Use Infrastructure-as-Code in the EGI Cloud
 ---

 The [OpenStack](../../../getting-started/openstack) sites in the EGI Cloud that